-- Any impacts to the local landscape, and with association the NSA, during the construction phase will be minor, temporary and not considered significant.
+- Works will not have a significant impact on the Cairngorms National Park, Glen Garry SSSI, or the A9 Road Cuttings and River Garry Gorge GCRS. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational impacts are anticipated. - The site compound will be located on made ground.